alexmacarthur/macarthur-me-gatsby/src/posts/should-we-implement-differential-serving/index.md

 That's significant.
 And likely due to a couple of reasons:

-1. **It takes time to parse and compile JavaScript.** There's a whole lotta information out there on that, with one of the most well-known voices being Addy Osmani and his [Cost of JavaScript talks](https://v8.dev/blog/cost-of-javascript-2019).
+**First, it takes time to parse and execute JavaScript.** There's a whole lotta information out there on that, with one of the most well-known voices being Addy Osmani and his [Cost of JavaScript talks](https://v8.dev/blog/cost-of-javascript-2019).

-2. **You can't take advantage of the browser's speculative parsing** (also referred to as "preload scanning") when the file you want to download isn't actually embedded into the document.
+**Second (and most primarily), you can't take advantage of the browser's speculative parsing** (also referred to as "preload scanning") when the file you want to download isn't actually embedded into the document.
 [Milica Mihajlija has a great article on this](https://hacks.mozilla.org/2017/09/building-the-dom-faster-speculative-parsing-async-defer-and-preload/) (which was published on my birthday -- huge).

-    She explains that when loading the page, today's browsers (meaning those since 2008!) don't strictly fetch & execute scripts in the order they appear in the document.
-Instead, at the start of the page lifecycle, they "speculatively" discover scripts (and other resources) that will eventually be needed and start loading them in the background.
-And because speculative parsing doesn't execute any scripts, there's a huge drawback to loading JS via JS -- execution is delayed until the appropriate time as the DOM is being built.
-In fact, Mihajlija specifically calls out that these assets will probably be the last ones to be fetched.
+She explains that when loading the page, not-ancient browsers (meaning those since 2008) don't strictly fetch scripts in the order they appear in the document.
+Instead, at the start of the page lifecycle, they "speculatively" discover assets that will eventually be needed and start loading them in the background.
+So, embedded scripts have a huge leg up vs. those loaded by JS, which first have to wait for their time to come in the DOM-building process before they can even _start_ downloading.
+And that's why that waterfall looks the way it does. ☝️

+#### Trying to Make the Client-Side Approach More Performant

+A couple options did come to mind:

-For the record, I did experiment with loading the scripts in the `<head>` of the document rather than the `<body>`, and it didn't help much.
+First, I did try loading the scripts in the `<head>` of the document rather than the `<body>`.
+It didn't help much.
 I saved around 10-15ms due to the file being queued sooner, which doesn't make up for the ~100ms lost in comparison to embedding those files into the document.

+Second, I experimented with preloading the modern bundle, and queue times were _much_ sooner in the page lifecycle, since speculative parsing can be leveraged.
+Old browsers won't download the modern script unnecessarily because they don't understand the hint.
+This sounds good, but it also means that any browsers that [don't support the preload resource hint](https://caniuse.com/#feat=link-rel-preload) will be slave to those gross loading times we explored above.
+And depending on the industry you're in, that's often still a _lot_ of users.
+So, I took a pass on this.

-So, by looks of it, the client-side approach ain't great.
+After all of that, the client-side approach turned out to be less than impressive.

-## What Does This All Mean?
+## What does all this mean?

 The big implication of this stuff should be pretty obvious: as it's been pitched, differential serving isn't ready for mainstream implementation.
 As far as I've seen, there's just too much hassle and unpredictability for not enough gain.